Vonage-Community/video-api-web-samples/Archiving/README.md

 **Important notes:**

 * Be sure to [set up the test web service](../README.md#setting-up-the-test-web-service).
-  The API calls to start and stop OpenTok archives take place on the server (not in the web client).
+  The API calls to start and stop Vonage Video archives take place on the server (not in the web client).

-* This application uses archives that are stored in the OpenTok cloud.
-In your [OpenTok Account page](https://tokbox.com/account/), ensure that OpenTok project you use is *not* set up to use cloud storage on Microsoft Azure or Amazon S3.
-In a production application, you will want to use a project that has archive file cloud storage on Microsoft Azure or Amazon S3 enabled, since archives stored on the OpenTok cloud are only available for 72 hours.
+* This application uses archives that are stored in the Vonage Video cloud.
+In your [Vonage Customer Dashboard](https://dashboard.nexmo.com), ensure that Video application you use is *not* set up to use cloud storage on Microsoft Azure or Amazon S3.
+In a production application, you will want to use a project that has archive file cloud storage on Microsoft Azure or Amazon S3 enabled, since archives stored on the Vonage Video cloud are only available for 72 hours.

-For this application, click the Start Archive button (in the bottom-left hand corner of the page) to start recording the OpenTok session.
+For this application, click the Start Archive button (in the bottom-left hand corner of the page) to start recording the Vonage Video session.
 Then click the Stop Archive button to stop recording the session.
 Clicking View Archive will open a link in a new Window/Tab to view the archive.

 ## Recording the session to an archive

-The OpenTok Archiving API lets you record a session's audio-video streams to MP4 files.
+The Vonage Video Archiving API lets you record a session's audio-video streams to MP4 files.
 You use server-side code to start and stop archive recordings.
 In the `config.js` file, you set the `SAMPLE_SERVER_BASE_URL` variable to the base URL of the web service the app calls to start archive recording, stop recording, and play back the recorded video.